|William J. Olson, P.C., Attorneys At Law

 Federal law prohibits persons who have been “adjudicated as a mental defective” from owning firearms.
 ATF claims that the terminology

-Congress used in the statute is “outdated,” and while it claims it wants to “clarify” the term, it is readily apparent that ATF instead
+Congress used in the statute is “outdated,” purporting to “clarify” the term, ATF instead

-wants to rewrite the statute, and greatly expand its scope.
+wants to rewrite the statute, greatly expanding its scope.

 ATF alleges that Congress intended the law to apply “broadly” to “unstable” and “irresponsible” people, and has defined the term as including

 people who suffer from a “mental illness, incompetency, condition, or disease.”
 But that is not what the statute says.
 A “mental defective”

 is a person of “marked subnormal intelligence” or “gross ignorance or imbecility.”
 Congress never intended the law to apply to

 combat veterans suffering from PTSD, but that is one of the groups that have been targeted for disarmament.